 Projects are in emerging market countries.
 Occasionally we may have one in the US as an exception, typically at our partner organization’s US headquarters.
 The actual locations vary from year to year.

 Student safety is of primary importance to us.
-WDI does NOT support internship projects in countries that are on the US Department of State Travel Warning List.
+WDI does not typically support internship projects in countries that are on the US Department of State Travel Warning List, however the US Department of State just launched its new system on Travel Advisories on January 10 2018, so we are currently still waiting for UM’s new guidelines for student travel.
 Any exception will be at the discretion of WDI leadership or programs.
+This post will be updated as soon as UM finalizes its new travel guideline.

 The internships are for a minimum of 12 consecutive weeks.
 Internships usually start mid-May and end mid-August.
 Depending on the organization, some may require a two- to seven-day orientation and/or work period at the US headquarters before going to the overseas location.
 If the organization requests over 12-weeks, that would be negotiated between the student and the organization.

 We don’t typically sponsor a team, as we do not typically sponsor more than one student at the same partner organization unless the organization sponsors the second student’s fellowship.
-Please contact us early if you are in this situation.
+Please contact us as soon as possible if you are in this situation.

-WDI only supports one project per organization and since we have long-standing relationships with our partners, it is unlikely that we can fund a student-initiated project in addition to a WDI-initiated project.
+WDI only supports one project per organization and since we often have long-standing relationships with our partners, it is unlikely that we can fund a student-initiated project in addition to a WDI-initiated project.
+We encourage you to talk to us. if you have questions about this.

 An internship in one’s home country (or second home country) is strongly discouraged.
 It does not meet the definition of an “international experience” for the particular student.
 However, if you feel you have a compelling project proposal in your home country, please contact us in advance.
 We will review on a case-by-case basis.
 Note that WDI-initiated internships do not have this restriction.